nephyst/BitD/BitD/Nightshades/Sessions/7 - Raiding the Circle of Flame.md

 Satara enters Nyx's body and says she will be back shortly.
 Nyx has no knowledge of what happens during this time.
 Mr. Brickk tails Nyx, and sees her meet with some cultists along with some bluecoats scouting somewhere nearby.
 My.
 Brickk resists the urge to alert the bluecoats nearby.
 They end up back at the Dockhouse, and Satara returns Nyx's body to her.

-The crew delivers the cube to Ojak, securing a payment of 6 crews.
+The crew delivers the cube to Ojak, securing a payment of 6 coins.